Creative Laundry Room Cabinetry Ideas

 Think Outside the Door "Box"

 If open door space is at a premium, consider sliders or bi-fold options to conserve square footage, especially if your laundry space is accessed frequently.
-Open shelves in this laundry area eliminate the need for even more open-door space.
+The laundry room shelving here eliminates the need for even more open-door space.

 15 of 17